Diokuz/teremock/readme.md

 ## How it works

-First, `teremock` intercepts all confi requegured requests and tries to find corresponding responses in mock files.
-Generated filename depends on request `url`, `method` and `body` – so, you always know, do you have a mock for that particular request or not.
-If you have it – you will get it as a response.
-If not – request will go to the real backend.
+First, `teremock` intercept request (all xhr/fetch requests by default).
+Then, it looks for the mock file.
+If mock file exist, you get response from it.
+If not, request goes to the real backend.

-Second, `teremock` intercepts all responds, and writes them to the **filesystem**,
+Second, `teremock` intercepts all responds, and writes them to the **filesystem** as mock files,

 ### or not.